Hatterrall Hill

 Hatterrall Hill (Mynydd Y Gader) is a rounded peak in the Black Mountains which sits on the Wales-England border, partly in Monmouthshire, Wales and partly in Herefordshire, England.
 Its summit at 531m is the high point of a peaty plateau which falls away steeply on all sides.
 Broad ridges run to the north, the southeast and southwest.
 To the north the ridge (known as Hatterrall Ridge) dips to a col at around 485m elevation before rising gradually over several kilometres towards Crib y Garth / Black Hill and Hay Bluff.
-The ridge to the southwest ends abruptly at the sheer cliff known as the Darren below which is a considerable landslipped area extending south to the hamlet of Cwmyoy with its mis-shapen church.
+The ridge to the southwest ends abruptly at the sheer cliff known as the Darren below which is a considerable landslip area extending south to the hamlet of Cwmyoy with its mis-shapen church.

 The Welsh part of the hill falls within the Brecon Beacons National Park.